edgepointlearning/edgepointlearning.github.io/_stories/botw.md

 ---
-title   : EdgePoint Enables Compliance and Regulatory Training hero    : EdgePoint Enables<br><b> Compliance and<br> Regulatory Training</b>
+title   : EdgePoint Enables Compliance and Regulatory Training excerpt : Find out how EdgePoint Learning transformed 50 instructor-led training sessions into engaging learning experiences for Bank of the West. hero    : EdgePoint Enables<br><b> Compliance and<br> Regulatory Training</b>
 client  : Bank of the West
 industry: Banking